Muhlenberg College

 Other departments a student should contact?

-All requests are made through the Office of Disability Services.
+All requests are made through the Office of Disability Services through the Accommodate software management program located on OneLogin.

 How can students submit an accommodations request?

-Students need to submit a "Special Dining Services Request" along with supporting medical documentation and diagnostician form to the Office of Disability Services.
+Students need to submit a "Special Dining Services Request" along with supporting medical documentation to the Office of Disability Services through the Accommodate software management program located on OneLogin.

 Additional Information